JetStarBlues/XV6/README2.md

 sudo apt install gdb
 ```

-Note, in newer Linux distributions (for example [Ubuntu 20.04][2]), QEMU has become a "dummy package".
+Note, in newer Linux distributions (for example [Ubuntu 20.04][2]), `qemu` has become a "dummy package".
 You can check whether QEMU has fully installed by running the command:

 ```
 ls /usr/bin/qemu-*